-Financial institutions reporting to the Examining Division maintain their records on a calendar year basis.
+Financial institutions reporting to the Banking Division maintain their records on a calendar year basis.
 The Consumer Finance Division is required by statute to collect information by calendar year.
 For these reasons, results are reported on a calendar year basis.

-Since 2003, total assets of State chartered banks have increased 34% and now total over \$34 billion.
-In 2008, the consumer finance industry made more than \$2.06 billion in loans to South Carolina consumers.
-The deferred presentment industry made an additional \$1.26 billion in short-term loans.
+As of December 31, 2011, assets of State chartered banks totaled approximately \$22 billion.
+In 2011, the consumer finance industry made more than \$1.82 billion in loans to South Carolina consumers.
+The deferred presentment industry made an additional \$416 million in short-term loans.
+Annual report information for the mortgage industry will be reported separately by the South Carolina Department of Consumer Affairs per 37-22-210 and 37-22-220 of the Code of Laws of South Carolina.

-Applications for 16 bank branches, 2 holding company acquisitions, and 1 bank merger were processed.
-In addition, 25 banks, 1 savings and loan association, 15 credit unions, 2 trust companies, and 2 development corporations were examined.
-The Consumer Finance Division issued 347 new licenses, examined 2,701 licensed locations and investigated and resolved 359 written consumer complaints.
+Applications for two bank branches, one credit union branch, two holding company acquisitions, and two bank mergers were processed.
+In addition, 28 banks, 13 credit unions, 2 trust companies, and 2 development corporations were examined.
+The Consumer Finance Division issued 2,029 new licenses (150 consumer finance and check cashing licenses and 1,879 mortgage licenses), examined 1,153 licensed locations and investigated and resolved 380 written consumer complaints.